spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [force_custom_theme](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=force_custom_theme)

 #### nil force_custom_theme()<br/>
 Customizable ThemeInfo with ability to override certain theming functions from different themes or write custom functions.
-Warning: We WILL change these function names, especially the unknown ones, when you figure out what they do.<br/>Overrides for different CustomTheme functions.
-Warning: We WILL change these, especially the unknown ones, and even the known ones if they turn out wrong in testing.<br/>Force a theme in PRE_LOAD_LEVEL_FILES, POST_ROOM_GENERATION or PRE_LEVEL_GENERATION to change different aspects of the levelgen.
-You can pass a CustomTheme, ThemeInfo or THEME.<br/>
+Warning: We WILL change these function names, especially the unknown ones, when you figure out what they do.
+Overrides for different CustomTheme functions.
+Warning: We WILL change these, especially the unknown ones, and even the known ones if they turn out wrong in testing.
+Force a theme in PRE_LOAD_LEVEL_FILES, POST_ROOM_GENERATION or PRE_LEVEL_GENERATION to change different aspects of the levelgen.
+You can pass a CustomTheme, ThemeInfo or THEME.

 ### force_custom_subtheme

 > Search script examples for [force_custom_subtheme](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=force_custom_subtheme)

 #### nil force_custom_subtheme()<br/>
 Force current subtheme used in the CO theme.
 You can pass a CustomTheme, ThemeInfo or THEME.
-Not to be confused with force_co_subtheme.<br/>
+Not to be confused with force_co_subtheme.

 ## Sound functions